-It is the month of february, better known as the month of Love!
+It is the month of February, better known as the month of Love!
 You might be planning to gift your valentine with an expensive gift.
 But do take care of taxes.
-As per the Income-tax Act, gift from relative is exempt (so it’s better to marry your valentine first and then gift).
-Income-tax act has defined the term “Relatives”.
+As per the Income-tax Act, a gift from a relative is exempt (so it’s better to marry your valentine first and then gift).
+The income-tax act has defined the term “Relatives”.
 Now, who all are considered as relatives?

 Well, the following persons are considered as “Relatives”: